 Only waste generated in the organization's own activities.
-No downstream and upstream waste was considered.

 Disclosure 306-2: Management of significant waste-related impacts a.
 Actions, including circularity measures, taken to prevent waste generation in the organization's own activities and upstream and downstream in its value chain, and to manage significant impacts from waste generated.